OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 #### V_SYS_CHK_INT_TMP2_SOIL

 This view returns all records from D_INTERVAL_TEMPORAL_2 that are associated with soil intervals (i.e. INT_TYPE_CODE '29').

 #### V_SYS_CHK_INT_TMP5_DUPLICATES

-Returns duplicate records from D_INTERVAL_TEMPORAL_5 using comparisons between: INT_ID, RD_NAME_CODE, RD_DATE, RD_VALUE and UNIT_CODE.
+Returns duplicate records from D_INTERVAL_TEMPORAL_5 using comparisons
+between: INT_ID, RD_NAME_CODE, RD_DATE, RD_VALUE and UNIT_CODE.
 The number of
 records and the minimum as well as the maximum SYS_RECORD_ID is also returned.
 The minimum is usually chosen, by default, to remain in the database.
 Information from D_DATA_SOURCE (tagged by DATA_ID) is included.

 #### V_SYS_CHK_INT_TMP5_DUPLICATES_DEL_SRI

 Returns the duplicate SYS_RECORD_ID values using V_SYS_CHK_INT_TMP2_DUPLICATES as a source.
-These can be used to remove the records from
-D_INTERVAL_TEMPORAL_2 (using the minimum SYS_RECORD_ID in this case).
+These can be used to remove the records from D_INTERVAL_TEMPORAL_2 (using the minimum SYS_RECORD_ID in this case).

+#### V_SYS_CHK_INT_TMP5_MOVE_TMP1A

+If chemistry data for surface water stations have been loaded into D_INTERVAL_TEMPORAL_5, this view can be used to create the format by which to populate required fields in D_INTERVAL_TEMPORAL_1A facilitating the movement of the data between the two temporal tables.
+Note that SYS_TEMP1 and SYS_TEMP2 are populated with a date (string or integer) to allow these *new* samples to be referenced.

+This should be used in combination with V_SYS_CHK_INT_TMP5_TMP1B to actually *move* the information between the tables.

+Additional checks are made to differentiate between chemistry-related data captured in the field and that produced within a lab.
+Only the following reading groups will be allowed (which determines the RD_NAME_CODEs that can be moved):

+* Chemistry - General (Water or Soil/Rock) ([26])
+* Chemistry - Metals (Water or Soil/Rock) ([2])
+* Water - Bacteriological Related ([36])
+* Water - Major Ions ([1])
+* Water - Miscellaneous Organics ([28])

+Additional groups could be included in the future.

+In addition, the following RD_NAME_CODEs are ignored:

+* Dissolved Oxygen ([201])
+* Temperature (Water) - Field ([609])
+* Temperature (Water) - Logger ([70871])

+Additional RD_NAME_CODEs could be included in the future.

+#### V_SYS_CHK_INT_TMP5_MOVE_TMP1B

+In conjunction with V_SYS_CHK_INT_TMP5_MOVE_TMP1A, this view enables the copying of information between the D_INTERVAL_TEMPORAL_5 and D_INTERVAL_TEMPORAL_1B tables.
+This should be the second view used.
+The same limitations as the V_SyS_CHK_INT_TMP5_MOVE_TMP1A are used.

+Note that an RKEY value is generated which indicates a particular row number of the data being assembled.
+This can be used to generate a new SYS_RECORD_ID for inclusion in D_INTERVAL_TEMPORAL_1B.
+The D5_SYS_RECORD_ID field should be used to tag the data that should be deleted once it has been copied.

 #### V_SYS_CHK_LOC_ADDRESS

 This view is to be used as an aid for correcting location position, it returns various address fields as well as the current and original coordinates.
 In addition, the translated township and country descriptions (based upon LOC_TOWNSHIP_CODE) are included.
-If the location is an MOE borehole, the
-MOE PDF link is returned.
+If the location is an MOE borehole, the MOE PDF link is returned.

 #### V_SYS_CHK_LOC_COORDS

 This view returns the coordinate and coordinate-quality information (from D_LOCATION and D_LOCATION_QA) where LOC_COORD_EASTING or LOC_COORD_NORTHING is NULL.
-Only QA_COORD_CONFIDENCE_CODE's that do not have a value of '117' (i.e. 'YPDT - Invalid ?') are considered.
+Only QA_COORD_CONFIDENCE_CODE's that do not have a value of '117' (i.e.
+'YPDT - Invalid ?') are considered.

 #### V_SYS_CHK_LOC_COORDS_CHECK

-This view returns those locations whose spatial coordinates in D_LOCATION_GEOM (i.e. in GEOM) do not match the (x,y) coordinates in D_LOCATION (i.e. LOC_COORD_EASTING and LOC_COORD_NORTHING).
-This is signified by COORD_CHECK (in D_LOCATION_GEOM) having a non-null value (this column is increment using a weekly check process).
+This view returns those locations whose spatial coordinates in D_LOCATION_GEOM (i.e. in GEOM) do not match the (x,y) coordinates in D_LOCATION (i.e.
+LOC_COORD_EASTING and LOC_COORD_NORTHING).
+This is signified by COORD_CHECK
+(in D_LOCATION_GEOM) having a non-null value (this column is increment using a weekly check process).
 The CURRENT_COORD coordinates from D_LOCATION_COORD_HIST, if available, are also returned.
 This should be used to monitor and correct invalid changes in coordinates.

 #### V_SYS_CHK_LOC_COORDS_CHECK_UPDATE

 This view returns the calculated GEOM and GEOM_WKB for a location where COORD_CHECK (from D_LOCATION_GEOM) is not null; the latter signifies that a change has been made in the coordinates that do match the spatial geometry (i.e. GEOM).
 Note that the current coordinates in D_LOCATION_COORD_HIST must match the coordinate values in D_LOCATION.
 The two spatial geometry fields, here, should be used to update the fields in D_LOCATION_GEOM.

 #### V_SYS_CHK_LOC_COORDS_CURR